MajaLinder/SEMFIRE/README.md

 #### Marking
 - Click on bar segments or line markers to mark them,
-- Hold the ctrl key to mark several bar and line segments,
+- Hold the ctrl key to mark several bar and line markers,
-- Click and drag to mark several bar and line segments with a rectangle,
+- Click and drag to mark several bar and line segments and markers with a rectangle,
 - Clear any marking by clicking on the background

 #### Hover